arcanemachine/hetzner-dns-tools/README.md

 This library makes it easier to work with Hetzner's [DNS API](https://dns.hetzner.com/api-docs/), namely Zones and Records.

+To be specific, **hetzner-dns-cli** makes it easier to manage your zones/records by name instead of having to get the ID first (although you can do that as well).
+Also, it allows you to retrieve *only* the IDs if needed, without having to manually parse the JSON first.

-**This library is pretty basic for now.
+**hetzner-dns-cli is pretty basic for now.
 It does not currently do bulk operations, and it does not work with query params.
 Pull requests and forks are welcomed! :)**

 These tools are made with Python and are designed to be used in Bash or Python.